aarondwi/bowl/README.md

 * no backward check/scan, only one way (like most skiplist implementations)
 * kinda slow compared to concurrent b-tree, and much slower than ART or Masstree, also like typical skiplist

-With simple bench tests, current implementations is super slow (batch size ~1000 only get 200K write/s, most time spent on `CheckKeyStrictlyLessThanMin`, like 60%++ with NODE_SIZE=32, and both `CheckKeyStrictlyLessThanMin` and GC on NODE_SIZE=16).
+With simple bench tests, current implementations is super slow (batch size ~1000 only get at most 200K write/s, most time spent on `connectUntil`, via pprof).
 And this is still with exclusive version.
 Unless I find good way to optimize, the concurrent ver prototype won't get tried

 ## todo